tomasvr/esl-uav-controller/README.md

 - [Jiahao] Fix state mismatch function
 	- enter panic mode on state mismatch
+	- pc should not enter switch mode when the js is not in a normal position

 - [Xinyun] Define a test plan
 	- Use different versions of the code in different branches to test right away